rxliuli/joplin-utils/docs/_navbar/get-started/quick-start.md

 > For help with Web Clipper refer to: [Joplin Web Clipper](https://joplinapp.org/clipper/).

-Two settings need attention to get up and running.
+Three settings need attention to get up and running.

 `Port`